 Published in parts between 1553 and 1555, Libri de piscibus marinis, in quibus ver piscium effigies express sunt is the oldest book in the Australian Museum Research Library’s collection.
 Its author, Guillaume Rondelet (1507-1566), led a life of science and scandal.

 Born in Montpellier in 1507, Guillaume Rondelet’s father, a spice merchant, died soon after he was born.
-Raised by his older brother, Rondelet’s childhood was marked by illness, including, supposedly, syphilis contracted from his wet nurse.
+He was instead raised by his older brother.
+Rondelet’s childhood was marked by illness, including, supposedly, syphilis contracted from his wet nurse.
 By the time he was 18, Rondelet was well enough to move to Paris for university.
-He returned to Montpellier four years later for medical school, where he was eventually appointed Regius Professor of Medicine in 1545.
+Four years later he returned to Montpellier for medical school, where he was eventually appointed Regius Professor of Medicine in 1545.

 Travel and Libri di piscibus marinis

-Although Rondelet was already passionate about natural history, it was through his travels with the Cardinal that he was able to observe many marine animals along the coast, forming the basis of his research for his future masterwork.
+Although Guillaume Rondelet was already passionate about natural history, it was through his travels with the Cardinal that he was able to observe many marine animals along the coast, forming the basis of his research for his future masterwork.
 Unlike many of his contemporaries who relied on second-hand accounts for their zoological compendiums, Rondelet based most of his descriptions of marine animals in Libri de piscibus marinis on his own first-hand observations.
-Using skills he had developed on human cadavers in Montpellier, he dissected many specimens himself, including marine mammals and small whales.
-Rondelet still included some questionable species in Libri de piscibus marinis which he had not personally seen, such as the "monk fish", the "bishop fish", and a "leonine sea monster".
+Having developed his autopsy skills on human cadavers in Montpellier, he dissected many specimens himself, including marine mammals and small whales.
+Although his research was more empirical than that of some of his peers, Rondelet still included some questionable species in Libri de piscibus marinis which he had not personally seen, such as the "monk fish", the "bishop fish", and a "leonine sea monster".

-Despite his close ties to the Cardinal and a lifelong interest in theology, Rondelet also clashed with the Church.
-When his other patron and friend, Bishop Guillaume Pellicier, was arrested for being sympathetic towards Reformers, Rondelet burnt many of his theological books.
+Despite his close ties to the Cardinal and a lifelong interest in theology, Guillaume Rondelet also clashed with the Church.
+For example, when his other patron and friend, Bishop Guillaume Pellicier, was arrested for being sympathetic towards Reformers, Rondelet burnt many of his theological books.
 In one alleged incident, Rondelet had to hastily retreat from visiting a patient near the Spanish border, as he had come under the religious suspicion of Spanish authorities.
-He apparently died a Protestant after becoming ill from dysentery in 1566.

 References and further reading: